 How important can those questions be?
 Let’s look at a story coming to us out of the same northern California Bay Area that just hosted the big game.

 Oakland Raiders owner Al Davis and his partners have been battling the IRS for years over their income from 1988-1994.
 In 2005, Davis and his wife finally entered a settlement which required the IRS to make “computational adjustments” to determine the effect on each partner’s income.
 That settlement gave Davis and the partners 60 days to review those calculations.
 However, by the time the IRS sent Davis the final calculations, calling for an extra $2.5 million, the statute of limitations was about to expire.
 So the IRS issued the final assessments after just one week, rather than the 60 days the agreement promised.

 No self-respecting NFL coach would ever take the field without a careful game plan designed to defeat the opposition.
-So why would you try to line up against the IRS without a effective tax plan of your own?
-Call us when you’re ready for your own plan, and we’ll see if you’re wasting enough to cost you a ticket to next year’s big game!
+So why would you try to line up against the IRS without an effective tax plan of your own?
+Email us when you’re ready for your own plan, and we’ll see if you’re wasting enough to cost you a ticket to next year’s big game!

 Donna Bordeaux, CPA with Calculated Moves